Course - Facility Management - AAR4827

 Course content

 The course provides an introduction to the FM field with a review of key concepts, roles and tools within the fields of property management and facilities management.
 The course includes FM theory and management, service quality management, performance measurement, FM services, life cycle perspectives.
 Furthermore, the subject deals with the facilitation and development of service and services for tenants and users.
-Focus on the relationship between core business and support activities, and maintain quality and good workplaces. .
+Focus on the relationship between core business/demand organization and support activities, service quality and good workplaces. .

 Learning outcome